 Generally, there are six pieces of equipment needed.

-This equipment includes: a controller, a power source, the protective housing, the local hard drive, and of course, both the camera and lens themselves.
+This equipment includes: a controller, a power source, the protective housing, the local SSD storage, and of course, both the camera and lens themselves.

 We’ll examine each of these in turn.

-We’ll also look at the qualities which make a company a good candidate for partnership, and why the DIY route isn’t recommended for construction timelapse.
+And we’ll also look at the qualities which make an equipment manufacturer a good candidate for partnership, and why the DIY route isn’t recommended for construction timelapse.

 Number one is the controller.
 This is the brain of a long-term timelapse system.